distillpub/post--multimodal/src/paper.md

 <p><b>Bias:</b> Certain kinds of bias seem to be embedded into these representations, similar to classic biases in word embeddings (eg. <d-cite bibtex-key="bolukbasi2016man" />).
 The most striking examples are likely racial and religious bias.
 As mentioned in our discussion of region neurons, there seems to be a {mref("“terrorism/Islam” neuron",  1596)} which responds to images of words such as “Terrorism”, “Attack”, “Horror”, “Afraid”, and also “Islam”, “Allah”, “Muslim”.
 This isn’t just an illusion from looking at a single neuron: the image-based word embedding for “Terrorist” has a cosine similarity of 0.52 with “Muslims”, the highest value we observe for a word that doesn’t include “terror.”<d-footnote>By “image-based word embedding”, we mean the activation for an image of that word, with the average activation over images of 10,000 English words subtracted off.
 The intuition is that this removes generic “black text on white background” fatures.
 If one measures the cosine similarity between “Terrorism” and “Muslim” without subtracting off the average, it’s much higher at about 0.98, but that’s because all values are shifted up due to sharing the black text white-background.</d-footnote> Similarily, an {mref("“illegal immigration” neuron", 2213)} selects for Latin America countries.
 (We’ll see further examples of bias in the next section.)</p>

-<p><b>Polysemanticity and Conjoined Neurons:</b>  Although we’ve focused on neurons which seem to have a single clearly defined concept they respond to, many CLIP neurons are “polysemantic” <d-cite bibtex-key="olah2017feature,olah2020zoom" />, responding to multiple unrelated features.
+<p><b>Polysemanticity and Conjoined Neurons:</b> Our qualitative experience has been that individual neurons are more interpretable than random directions; this mirrors observations made in previous work<d-cite bibtex-key="szegedy2013intriguing,erhan2009visualizing,olah2017feature,olah2020zoom,netdissect2017"></d-cite>.Although we’ve focused on neurons which seem to have a single clearly defined concept they respond to, many CLIP neurons are “polysemantic” <d-cite bibtex-key="olah2017feature,olah2020zoom" />, responding to multiple unrelated features.
 Unusually, polysemantic neurons in CLIP often have suspicious links between the different concepts they respond to.
 For example, we observe as {mref("<b>Phil</b>adelphia/<b>Phil</b>ipines/<b>Phil</b>ip neuron", {model: "v1", unit: 843})}, a {mref("Christm<b>as</b>/<b>As</b>s neuron", {model: "v1", unit: 145})}, and an {mref("Ac<b>tor</b>/Velocirap<b>tor</b> neuron", {model: "v1", unit: 707})}.
 The concepts in these neurons seem “conjoined”, overlapping in a superficial way in one facet, and then generalizing out in multiple directions.
 We haven’t ruled out the possibility that these are just coincidences, given the large number of facets that could overlap for each concept.
 But if conjoined features genuinely exist, they hint at new potential explanations of polysemanticity.<d-footnote>In the past, when we've observed seemingly polysemantic neurons, we've considered two possibilities: either it is responding to some shared feature of the stimuli, in which case it isn’t really polysemantic, or it is genuinely responding to two unrelated cases.
 Usually we distinguish these cases with feature visualization.
 For example, InceptionV1 4e:55 responds to cars and cat heads.
 One could imagine it being the case that it’s responding to some shared feature — perhaps cat eyes and car lights look similar.
 But feature visualization establishes a facet selecting for a globally coherent cat head, whiskers and all, as well as the metal chrome and corners of a car.
 We concluded that it was genuinely <i>OR(cat, car)</i>.<br /><br />
 Conjoined features can be seen as a kind of mid-point between detecting a shared low-level feature and detecting independent cases.
 Detecting Santa Claus and “turn” are clearly true independent cases, but there was a different facet where they share a low-level feature. <br /><br />
 Why would models have conjoined features?
 Perhaps they’re a vestigial phenomenon from early in training when the model couldn’t distinguish between the two concepts in that facet.
 Or perhaps there’s a case where they’re still hard to distinguish, such as large font sizes.
 Or maybe it just makes concept packing more efficient, as in the superposition hypothesis.</d-footnote></p>

 <br /><hr /><br />